HTTP POST vs PUT: Discover the Crucial Differences

 The primary purpose of the PUT method is to update existing resources on the server.
 It is important to note that PUT is not designed for creating new resources.
 When using PUT, the client must specify the exact resource it wants to update, meaning that the resource’s identifier (e.g., a URL or an ID) must already exist on the server.
 If the specified resource does not exist, the server might either create a new resource with the given identifier or return an error, depending on the server’s implementation.

-See also HTTP POST VS HEAD: Discover the Crucial Differences
+See also HTTP GET vs CONNECT: Discover the Crucial Differences

 Comparing POST and PUT